PrathamKalgutkar/Kaiser-Game/python/README.md

 # Kaiser-Game
-A simple Python Console-based Quiz Game and its Database Handler
+A simple Python Console-based Prussian History Quiz Game and its Database Handler

 This Game was made by Pratham Kalgutkar, as a Tutorial Program.